Fitchin Universe (CHIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fitchin Universe Historical Price

-According to the latest data gathered on Fitchin Universe live price page, the current price of Fitchin Universe is 0.00725842USD.
-The circulating supply of Fitchin Universe(CHIN) is 165.46M CHIN , giving it a market capitalization of $1.20M.
+According to the latest data gathered on Fitchin Universe live price page, the current price of Fitchin Universe is 0.00698479USD.
+The circulating supply of Fitchin Universe(CHIN) is 165.46M CHIN , giving it a market capitalization of $1.16M.

 The Fitchin Universe Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CHIN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.